KyleZZZZZ/Self-Driving-Car/README.md

 Before opening this project, a 4.24 or higher version (5.0.0 not included) Unreal Engine 4 source is required.

+For faster installing, engine can also be downloaded from Epic Games Launcher.

 Here’s the github link to access the project: https://github.com/KyleZZZZZ/AI_Car